 - The ACLU-CT cannot provide legal assistance if the matter did not take place in Connecticut.
 If you are in another state, you can find information about your local ACLU affiliate here.

 How the ACLU-CT accepts cases

 The ACLU-CT generally files cases that affect the civil liberties of large numbers of people, rather than those involving a dispute between two parties.
-If you would like the ACLU-CT to consider your case, you should submit the online legal complaint form, email a written complaint to email@example.com, fax a written complaint to 860-586-8900, or send a written correspondence to ACLU-CT, 765 Asylum Avenue, Hartford, CT 06105.
-Please be aware the ACLU-CT no longer preforms phone intake and cannot return calls requesting legal assistance.
+If you would like the ACLU-CT to consider your case, you should submit the online legal complaint form, email a written complaint to firstname.lastname@example.org, fax a written complaint to 860-586-8900, or send a written correspondence to ACLU-CT, 765 Asylum Avenue, Hartford, CT 06105.
+Please be aware the ACLU-CT no longer performs phone intake and cannot return calls requesting legal assistance.

 Our basic criteria for accepting cases are:

 1. Does this case raise a significant civil liberties or civil rights issue?